latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Worcester County non-profits coordinate assistance with the Department of Transitional Assistance (DTA) for currently homeless families as well as those tenants that are threatened with an eviction.
-Any type of support is comprehensive, and it can include government grants from ESG as well as legal aid, motel vouchers, case management and more to stabilize the family.
+Any type of support is comprehensive, and it can include government grants from ESG as well as free legal aid, motel vouchers, case management and more to stabilize the family.
+Generally multiple resources are offered to families that need help with a pay or quit or evicted notice.

-There are government resources in the county, some of which are state funded such as RAFT or HomeBASE and others which are federally funded.
+There are government financial resources in the county, some of which are state funded such as RAFT or HomeBASE and others which are federally funded.
 No matter which tool is used, the goal is to help reduce the number of homeless in the region.
 This includes stopping future evictions from occurring in Worcester County as well as assisting the currently homeless with placement into a new, permanent home over the long term.

 Tenants supported in Worcester County